 Today, applying is a multi-stage, multi-document, multi-website, multi-person process.
-It’s like planning a vacation; you need to make a separate plane, rental car, hotel or Airbnb reservations.
-If you forget to book the flight or car, it could ruin your trip.
-Similarly each college application step is completed separately and is vital for the goal of completing a college application.
+It’s like planning a vacation; you need to make a separate plane, rental car, hotel, or Airbnb reservations.
+If you forget to book a flight or car, it could ruin your trip.
+Similarly, each college application step is completed separately and is vital for the goal of completing a college application.

 College application steps with notes (in red) where mistakes occur:

 - Send official SAT and ACT scores directly from the testing institution to the universities.
 (Students who test and retest wait too long/forget to send their test scores.)
 With a growing number of colleges taking students’ best scores from multiple test dates (super scoring), I advise releasing test scores at the time you register for the exams.

 - Request your official transcript for each college to which you apply.
 (This is a separate process from the online application and involves a process controlled by each high school or community college.)
 The transcript is the most important document and without it you will not be admitted to college.
 For students taking dual credit or college classes or multiple high schools, a transcript from each institution will be necessary to complete the application.

 - Letters of recommendation from teachers and counselors can be overlooked and aren’t required by all colleges.
 (Students feel awkward asking and may procrastinate until it’s too late.)
 Recommendations must be sent by the recommender or the high school.